Jaysone-Huang/Chatbot/README.md

-# OpenAi-Chatbot
+# RagChat-Chatbot
-A simple chatbot built using the OpenAI API.
-This project demonstrates basic interaction with OpenAI's language model, allowing users to have conversations directly through a terminal interface.
+A simple chatbot built using the ragChat API.
+This project demonstrates basic interaction with RagChat's language model, allowing users to have conversations directly through a terminal interface.
 Upstash.